asyncapi/modelina/docs/customisation.md

 ## Custom preset

-Below is a custom preset written for TypeScript language, which adds a description to each interface's property and to the self as a JavaScript comment.
+Below is a custom preset written for TypeScript language, which adds a description to each interface's property and to the model itself as a JavaScript comment.

 ```ts
 import { TypeScriptGenerator } from '@asyncapi/generator-model-sdk';